Michael-Amoako/frontend-devnotes/README.md

 ### 2025-05-12

-- Learned HTMLand how to use github
+- Learned HTML and CSS

+### 2025-05-12

+- Leanred more about CSS and git + githubg